How to Install Paperless-ngx on a VPS

 - internal

-We need a user to be able to log into Paperless-ngx.
-To do this, we execute the following command:
+We need a superuser account to be able to log in to Paperless-ngx.
+Run one of the following commands:

-sudo docker exec -it paperless python manage.py createsuperuser
+sudo docker exec -it paperless python3 manage.py createsuperuser

 sudo docker exec -it paperless sh